harveypekar/mobile/book.md

 ## Introduction

 Welcome to the course!
 It doesn't matter if you chose it voluntarily, look forward to it, if it's part of your specialization and you ambivalent about it, or an exceptional set of circumstances forces you to take it.
+Welcome.

 This course has been designed with 3 goals in mind:

 * To learn about mobile development: it's specific technologies, usage context, and publishing model.
 * To do this in a general way, so we learn how to figure this out on your own for eg. VR applications.